christopher5106/christopher5106.github.io/_posts/2015-07-16-deep-learning-install-caffe-cudnn-cuda-for-digits-python-on-ubuntu-14-04.markdown

 You can launch instantly a g2 instance on AWS with my Chef deployment recipe ['digits-server-simple'](https://github.com/christopher5106/digits-server-simple).

 Create a repository containing just one file, named `Berksfile`.
-In this file,  configure the recipe following the instructions.
+In this file,  configure the recipe following the [instructions](https://github.com/christopher5106/digits-server-simple).

 Create an AWS Opsworks Stack with your repo and its deploy key.
-Add a 'Digits' layer with the recipe, a security group open on port 8080 and an EBS under `/digits` path.
+Add to your stack a 'Digits' layer with the recipe, a security group open on port 8080 and an EBS under `/digits` path.

-**That's it !**.
-Now, whenever you want DIGITS, simply launch an instance type to launch in the panel.
+**That's it !** Now, whenever you want DIGITS, simply launch a g2 instance with the panel.

-#Create dataset

-Add dataset
+#Add a dataset to train on

 ![Add dataset]({{ site.url }}/img/digits_dataset.png)

 and it will create it in the DB